Doing Business With Wistar

 - Recent financial statements prepared by a CPA.
 Businesses must be in operation for at least one year in their proposed industry

 - Evidence of the ability to reduce risk and to meet changing needs

 - Proof of insurance

-- Ability to support e-commerce/electronic purchase orders, invoices, order confirmations and shipping
+- Ability to support e-commerce/electronic purchase orders, invoices, order confirmations and shipping notifications as required

 - As part of its fiduciary responsibility, The Wistar Institute will conduct background checks on potential suppliers as appropriate to verify any or all of the above information and to insure that potential suppliers have a verified record of financial dealings free of criminal or tortuous conduct.
 Based on information provided above and our independent investigations, we reserve the right to eliminate from further consideration any business that we determine, in our sole judgment, to be an unsuitable supplier for the products or services we need.

 - Non-employee individuals receiving payment for non-purchase order items such as honoraria, expense reimbursements, etc., can simply complete an IRS Form W-9 located here instead of the Supplier/Payee Registration Form.
 The Internal Revenue Service requires that The Wistar Institute obtain either a social security number or an employer identification number prior to making any payment for goods or services or apply backup withholding to payments at the current rate of 28 percent.